 Pros: Why Having an Applicant Tracking System Can Make Recruitment and Hiring Simpler

 This type of HR recruiting technology varies a bit by the developer, but most have a few things in common.
-They can filter out unwanted resumes, says Appliview, which reduces the volume of time spent eliminating applicants who aren't a good fit for the job.
-They also keep track of applicants and their proficiencies, which helps you build a database of talent that might be appropriate for a different job in the future.
+They can filter out unwanted resumes, says Appliview, which reduces the volume of time spent eliminating applicants who aren’t a good fit for the job.
+Another applicant tracking system benefit is that they also keep track of applicants and their proficiencies, which helps you build a database of talent that might be appropriate for a different job in the future.

-Here's what you can expect from well-designed software:
+Here’s what you can expect from Well-designed applicant tracking software benefits software:

 - Customizable screening criteria, which allows you to keep or eliminate applications that trigger a flag